Freeness and equivariant stable homotopy: An even nicer class of spectra

 \subsubsection{{\DL} operations}

 Finally, we restrict to \(C_2\).
 None of the arguments here are that specific to \(C_2\); the only issue is in defining the appropriate {\DL} operations.
-For groups which contain \(C_2\), norm arguments provide analogous classes, but we have no idea in general.
-We recall Wilson's \(RO(C_{2})\)-graded stable operations.
+For groups which contain \(C_2\), norm arguments provide analogous classes, but the author has no idea in general.
+We recall Wilson's \(\RO(C_{2})\)-graded stable operations.

 \begin{theorem}[{\cite[\S 3]{BehWil}, \cite{WilsonDL}}] For each \(i\geq 0\) and for each \(\epsilon=0,1\), we have {\DL} operations

 When \(\star=i\rho_{2}\), \(Q^{i\rho_{2}}\) is the square. \end{theorem}